aerospike-community/aerospike-linqpad-driver/docs/blogs/AerospikeCloud.md

 6. The associated API Key’s secret.
 7. If checked, it will show the API secret in plain text.
 8. The associated cloud namespace.
 9. If provided, a list of [set](https://aerospike.com/docs/server/architecture/data-model) names separated by comma or space.
 The set names will be used to populate the sets under the namespace in the LINQPad connection tree (see below image).
 Also, set and bin “detection” will be performed to obtain the bins and data types.
 Regardless if this field is provided or not, you can always obtain this information from the “[Null Set](https://aerospike.com/docs/server/architecture/data-model)”.
-See “Using NullSet” section below.
+See “[Using Null Set](#_Using_the_Aerospike)” section below.
 10. Hyperlinks to additional topics
 11. The timeout values that will be used when obtaining the connection or performing an operation.
 Note that the “Sleep” field is ignored for cloud connections.